o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 1. Notice that a blue circle appears on the parent entity's icon in Entity Outliner.
 This indicates that a child has been deleted as an override.

 {{ <note> }}
-Once deleted as an override, there is only one way of reverting this operation, which is through an edit undo.
-Currently, you cannot revert on the parent entity.
+Currently, you cannot see the deleted entity or prefab instance in Entity Outliner and you cannot revert the deletion by reverting overrides on the parent entity.
 See the GitHub issue [#13437](https://github.com/o3de/o3de/issues/13437) for more details.
 {{ </note> }}

 ## Revert an override